Engineering Productivity Tips

 Spreadsheets are a good tool to get you started.
 They’re easy to access and perfect for some quick data and tables.

+However, there are some serious downsides to using spreadsheets.
 I don’t recommend using spreadsheets for the long haul as they’re prone to misinformation due to human error.
-However, they’re a good quick-starting tool.
+They also require a lot of copy and pasting data from different sources, wasting a lot of time.
+However, they’re a good quick-starting tool, especially for smaller firms or startups.

 Business intelligence software is like the power tool of the KPI tracking toolkit.
 It’s what you really want to use over spreadsheets.
 It will save you time and headaches when managing data.